Lawn Care Calendar: What to Do Each Season in the UK - GREENER

 Tasks for summer:

 • Water deeply: Once or twice a week in dry weather (preferably early morning).
+Most lawns and established lawns can survive dry spells and will recover quickly when rainfall returns.

 • Weed control: Spot-treat weeds before they spread.